-Figure 3-2: Aqua-Hot system
+Figure 4-2: Aqua-Hot system

-the anti-freeze becomes low, you must add the recommended anti-freeze stated in the Aqua-Hot's owner's manual.
+The surge tank (Figure 4-2), which is located in the basement, should be routinely inspected to make sure the anti-freeze fill line stays in the acceptable zone.
+If the anti-freeze becomes low, you must add the recommended anti-freeze stated in the Aqua-Hot's owner's manual.

-If anti-freeze is totally depleted from the surge tank, a switch will be released inside the main Aqua-Hot tank, disabling the system from operating.
+If anti-freeze is totally depleted from the surge tank, a switch will be released inside the main Aqua-Hot tank, disabling the sys-tem from operating.
 Anti-freeze will then have to be added to the tank to reactivate the switch and allow the system to operate.

 If batteries become discharged and the Aqua-Hot system is activated, the system will automatically shut down before batteries are totally discharged.
-Once power is restored to the batteries, the system must be reset by depressing the reset button on the
+Once power is restored to the batteries, the system must be reset by depressing the reset button on the black panel of the surge tank.